 UTS: Health offers the following research degrees at master's and doctoral levels:

 - Master of Midwifery (Research) (C03049)

 - Doctor of Philosophy (PhD) (C02057) (Sport and Exercise)

-The following professional doctorate courses are not available in 2016 for new admissions (for further information, contact the research administration officer):
+The following professional doctorate courses are not available for new admissions until further notice (for further information, contact the Faculty of Health Research Office):

 All research degrees require the independent preparation of a thesis that makes an original contribution to knowledge.
 The master's degrees include required coursework in addition to the preparation of a thesis.

 University rules and procedures for master's and doctoral students apply to all research students in UTS: Health (see section 11).

 Application forms for research degrees can be obtained at Research degrees – How to apply.
 All requirements for documentation must be met when submitting the application.
 UTS: Health uses the University's scoring system to assess applications.
 Applicants are assessed on the basis of a range of categories, such as academic qualifications, research publications and professional achievement.
 The minimum educational requirements must be met by each applicant as specified in the entry requirements for each degree.
 Applicants are required to have a research proposal and agreement of a suitable supervisor at the time of application.
 Applicants are also required to complete a supplementary form.